dokester/BayesicFitting/docs/classdocs/LinearModel.md

 &nbsp; f( x:p ) = &sum;( p<sub>i</sub> * df( x )/dp<sub>i</sub> )<br>

-which means that only the partial derivatives to p_i need to be given as basePartial.
+which means that only the partial derivatives to p<sub>i</sub> need to be given as basePartial.
 The baseResult follows directly from that one.
 It is implemented here.